Geonhee-LEE/mpc_ros/README.md

       git clone https://github.com/CzJaewan/servingbot.git
       ```

-6. Build and Try it:
+6. Build and Try it.

 > NOTE: you can also refer other models such as ackermann model, holonomic model. you can see it [mpc_ros_description](https://github.com/Geonhee-LEE/mpc_ros_description)